 When you eliminate clutter from your life, you eliminate clutter from your mind.

 Everything we possess that is not necessary for life or happiness becomes

 a burden, and scarcely a day passes that we do not add to it.~ Robert Brault

 I recommend that you schedule time each day to manage and maintain both your living and work-space.
-Dirt and clutter are a distraction, and when surrounded with extraneous stuff your mind is not free to focus on the essential tasks amd processes that really matter – the ones that get you closer to your goals every day.
+Dirt and clutter are a distraction, and when surrounded by extraneous stuff your mind is not free to focus on the essential tasks and processes that really matter – the ones that get you closer to your goals every day.

 5. Get More Exercise

 Most people simply do not get enough exercise.
 Physical exercise strengthens your mind and your body.
 It improves flexibility and blood flow, works of stress, decreases fatigue and boosts mental clarity.
 Obviously if you have been a couch potato or out of action for a while you will need to reintegrate exercise gradually and build up your strength and stamina over time.